Steve Albini on working with Nirvana and Manics: "I feel weird when somebody says I had a massive influence"

 “There wasn’t anything out of the ordinary about the sessions,” he said.
 “I mean, apart from them being extremely famous.
 I had to do everything I could to keep it under wraps to make sure that we didn’t get overrun by fans and the added nonsense.
 That was the only thing that was weird about it.”

-Recorded about 50 miles outside of Minneapolis in a studio outside of Minneapolis, Albini and the band sought to work on a record “in a place where people weren’t going to be predatory” following Nirvana’s phenomenal fame.
+Recorded in studio about 50 miles outside of Minneapolis, Albini and the band sought to work on a record “in a place where people weren’t going to be predatory” following Nirvana’s phenomenal fame.

 “It was far enough away from anybody that the band knew socially, and we wouldn’t have a fucking TV crew out front every day or any drug dealers trying to do business,” said Albini.
 “We had to make sure that word didn’t get out.
 The studio was an independent studio and there was only a small number of people working there.
 I didn’t really want to trust them with the secret, so I booked the studio on my account under the pseudonym the ‘Simon Ritchie Band’, which was of course Sid Vicious’ real name.